Charles Darwin played the piano to earthworms.

 These observations are typical of Darwin's work: unassuming creatures at the very margins of our perception, their stories largely untold.
 He uncovers wonders far less known than the Galapagos finches — but possibly more consequential for understanding the world he saw.

-Darwin’s Wonders follows that trail.
+“I am a complete millionaire in odd and curious little facts,” Darwin once wrote, and he meant it.
 These essays take the strange facts seriously — the worms, barnacles, corals, and many more — and ask what kind of world they point to.

 If that sounds like your kind of thing, you’re in the right place.